build-trust/ockam-website/src/content/blog/introduction_to_STRIDE_security_model.md

 authorAvatar: ./assets/default_avatar.png
 ---

-# A Beginners Guide to the STRIDE Security Threat Model
 Everyone wants to build secure software, but it’s not simply a checkbox you select.
 There are a number of factors, from how you validate input to the libraries you choose that could cause vulnerabilities.
 Threat modeling provides a little preparation that can help you identify blind spots in your application’s security.

 One common threat modeling approach is the STRIDE framework, which has six areas of focus: